A new bridge in Merksem

 Connecting to the environment

 In order to minimize the adaptations in the existing urban space the new and wider Theunis bridge is built with straight walls of masonry in varying patterns.
 Pleasant areas to sojourn are created by adding wooden benches, trees, lawns and decorative tile patterns on the walls.
 A custom made lighting plan and an open view help to feel at ease and safe.
 The passage way that leads the Carettenstraat under the bridge on the north side is made more comfortable by a receding wall on one side creating overview and allowing more light to enter.
-Images referring to the industrial heritage of the nearby Candico sugar factory in the tiles of the wall connect the bridge to the neighborhood.
+Images referring to the ripples in the water in the tiles of the wall connect the bridge to the neighborhood.
 The nearby Sportpaleis creates the need for a lot of parking space and a so a parking facility created on a green surface among newly planted trees will also further improve the environment around the Theunis bridge.
 To make sure that crossing the bridge by bicycle becomes more efficient there is a spacious elevated bicycle path connecting the two levels and four wide staircases with a gutter to lead the bike.
 Using the bridges as a cyclist or as a pedestrian will become more practical but also a more interesting sensory experience.

 Increasing clearance height of Albertkanaal bridges

 With nearly 40 million tons of goods transported annually, the Albert Canal is the most important waterway in Flanders.
 Container transport in particular has experienced strong growth in the past decade.
 The current limitation in clearance height and width below the bridges is a bottleneck for inland navigation on the Albert Canal.
 Increasing the clearance height of the bridges to 9.10 m makes it possible to let inland vessels with four layers of containers sail safely and smoothly.
 Moreover, Short Sea Shipping will also be given better opportunities on the Albert Canal.